 The Scheme Property of the Company must comply with the FCA Rules and its own investment objective and policy.
 A detailed statement of the investment and borrowing restrictions applicable to the Company is contained in Appendix 2.
 Lists of the eligible securities and derivatives markets on which the Company may invest are contained in Appendix 5.

 1. Investment objective

-The investment objective of the Company is to provide capital growth, net of fees, over a rolling 5 year period.
+The investment objective of the Company is to provide capital growth, with income being of secondary importance, net of fees, over a rolling 5 year period.

 2. Investment policy